LightBurnSoftware/Documentation/CutPlanner.md

 As the name implies, if there is an object within another object, and both are being cut, it will cut out the inside object before the outside one.

 ### Cut In Direction Order
+If you have set the cut direction of objects in the Shapes Properties, choosing this option will cut all shapes of one direction, before the other direction.

 ### Reduce Travel Moves